|

 charges will go off below them.
 As Namiki continues to lie down sweating with

+the oxygen thinning, his thoughts again return to the past.
 In October 1943, Tōkyō university students who no longer had draft deferment

 and would enter the Navy or Army soon gathered together in Meiji Jingū Stadium